w3geo/agraratlas/README.md

     npm version patch # oder "minor" oder "major" statt "patch" git push --follow-tags

 Note that this only deploys code, not data.
+The production data needs to be copied to the production S3 storage manually.
+Note that the `dist/map/tiles/agraratlas.pmtiles` file is accessed by the DigitalOcean Serverless function at "https://faas-fra1-afec6ce7.doserverless.co/api/v1/web/fn-997f03fd-18dd-45cd-b6ed-f08a54019dc9/protomaps/tiles, to deliver all vector tiles and their metadata.

 ## Recommended IDE Setup